Want to know all about making fudge recipes?

 The fudge will dry out and crumble if overcooked.

 Most fudge is brought to a boil and cooked to 234 degrees Fahrenheit, which is the soft-ball stage, and once it reaches the right temperature, the candy will cool and set up without being overcooked.

 If you don’t cook the fudge long enough or bring it to the correct temperature it will not set up properly and end up being too soft.

 When you make fudge, it’s important to follow the directions to get the right outcome.

 Old fashioned fudge recipe is usually a fudge recipe with marshmallow cream.
 It is one of the most common types of fudge.

-For this recipe, you add the butter, evaporated milk, and sugar and bring to a boil.
-Once the recipe comes to a full rolling boil, the temperature will climb to 234-degrees within about five to eight minutes.
+For this recipe, you combine sugar, butter, and evaporated milk and bring to a boil.
+Once the recipe comes to a full rolling boil, the temperature will climb to 234 degrees within about five to eight minutes.

 You will remove the saucepan from the stove and add the marshmallow cream and peanut butter and mix until melted.